Skip to main content

 • WIFI_ALL (both bands)

-Updating this value allows administrators to optimize coverage or performance based on client requirements.
+• Updating this value allows administrators to optimize coverage or performance based on client requirements.

-The broadcast name of the wireless network.
+• Enter the SSID.
+This is the broadcast name of the wireless network.
 Updating this field changes the SSID name seen by client devices.
 Clients will need to reconnect using the new SSID.

-Used to update the Wi‑Fi security key.
+• Enter the Password.
+This is used to update the Wi‑Fi security key.
 When changed, all existing clients are disconnected and must reconnect using the new password.

-Displays the internal network (VLAN) to which the Wi‑Fi interface is mapped.
+• Network - Displays the internal network (VLAN) to which the Wi‑Fi interface is mapped.
 Updating this value moves wireless clients to a different LAN subnet without changing the SSID itself.

-All WIFI interfaces, both AP mode (WIFI LAN) and Client mode (WIFI WAN), under a same band should use same channel and htmode, otherwise the WIFI behaviour is inconsistent.
+All Wi-Fi interfaces, both AP mode (Wi-Fi LAN) and Client mode (Wi-Fi WAN), under a same band should use same channel and htmode, otherwise the Wi-Fi behaviour is inconsistent.

 To configure a WAN Interface as Starlink, perform the following steps: